-An involuntary prepayment may result from the receipt of casualty insurance proceeds or amounts received in connection with a condemnation action affecting the related mortgaged property.
+A borrower is not required to pay a prepayment premium if an involuntary prepayment results from the receipt of casualty insurance proceeds or amounts received in connection with a condemnation action affecting the related mortgaged property.

 Proceeds from Casualty Insurance.
 Casualty insurance proceeds generally are not applied against the unpaid principal balance of the related mortgage loan.
 Instead, these proceeds generally are used to restore or repair the mortgaged property (as long as the mortgage loan is not then in material default) and are not passed through to certificateholders.
 All or part of the proceeds, however, may be applied against the unpaid principal balance if permitted by the mortgage loan documents.
 In that case, there will be a full or partial prepayment of principal to certificateholders.